LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US024/03.design/Readme.md

-# US006 - Create a Task
+# US024 - As a GSM, I want to Postpone an entry in the Agenda to a specific future date.

 ## 3. Design - User Story Realization